EnvisionDoc/app_development_en/hmi/device_icon_tools.md

-# Using Device Icon Tools
+# Using Device Icon Elements

 To enable engineering professionals to configure device monitoring pages, EnOS Graph Editor provides a set of device icon elements, including the commonly used devices in the electric energy industry.